 A person who serves wine typically works in a restaurant or bar setting and is responsible for pouring and serving wine to customers.
 They may have some basic knowledge of different types of wines, but their primary focus is on customer service and ensuring that each glass is poured with care.

 On the other hand, a sommelier undergoes extensive training and certification to become an expert in all things related to wine.
 Their deep understanding of grape varieties, winemaking techniques, regions, and food pairings enables them to curate exceptional wine lists, offer recommendations based on individual preferences, and educate both staff and patrons about the nuances of each bottle.
-Ultimately, a sommelier’s expertise elevates the overall dining experience by adding depth and insight into the world of wine.
+Ultimately, a sommelier’s expertise elevates the overall dining experience by adding depth and insight into the complexities of the wine world.

 What are the qualifications to become a sommelier?